How To Get Clients Online: 11+ Proven Strategies (+ find BIG clients)

 Instead of being that creeper at the event, go to the event to find CONNECTORS.
 These are people who may not turn out to be a client but instead can help introduce you to potential clients.

 As an example of a good script you can use to connect with a connector, you might start a conversation by using, “Hey, if you know of anyone who’s looking for a video editor, let me know.
 Here’s my card.
-You can pass it along to them.”
+You can pass it along to them.

 (Of course, you should mold the script to fit your individual situation and find subjects to talk about in a non-icky manner.)

-This might seem like a no-brainer, but after years of hearing this advice over and over, it’s time to take a closer look.
+Using networking to connect might seem like a no-brainer, but after years of hearing this advice over and over, it’s time to take a closer look.

 They might be busy and have missed your messages.
 They might not know of any openings for someone with your expertise.